 State of Iowa Funded Aid

-If you are offered State of Iowa funded aid (Iowa National Guard Education Assistance Program, All Iowa Opportunity Scholarship, All Iowa Opportunity Foster Care Grant), in the event that available state funds are insufficient to pay the full amount of each offer, the Iowa College Student Aid Commission has the authority to administratively reduce the offer to an amount less than the statutory maximum.
+Some Iowa grants and scholarships require you to complete the Iowa Financial Aid Application.
+Check the eligibility requirements on the application.
+If you are offered State of Iowa-funded aid (Iowa National Guard Education Assistance Program, All Iowa Opportunity Scholarship, Gear Up Scholarship, State of Iowa State Fair Scholarship, Iowa Education Training Voucher, Iowa Workforce Grant, or Future Ready Iowa Grant), and those state funds are insufficient to pay the full amount of each approved award, the Iowa Department of Education has the authority to administratively reduce the award.